 - 3. In 2001 the food standards agency (FSA) introduced mandatory service planning arrangements for local authority food law enforcement services.
 In 2002 the government extended service planning regimes into other areas of local authority regulatory work.
 The Department of Trade and Industry (DTI) introduced a national performance framework for trading standards services (which originally required the production of an annual community service delivery plan but has now been replaced by peer review) and the Health & Safety Commission (HSC) placed a duty on local authorities to produce a health & safety enforcement service plan. - 4.
 In 2004/05 the Department for the Environment, Food and Rural Affairs (DEFRA) added an additional plan.
 This plan covers animal health and welfare and was introduced to improve local authority enforcement practices following the national outbreak of foot and mouth disease. - 5.
-The previous national plans were approved by the Neighbourhoods EMAP on 7th September 2006. - 6.
+The previous national plans were approved by the Neighbourhoods EMAP on 17th October 2007. - 6.
 The purpose of each plan is similar in that they are to contain details of how local authorities are addressing national (FSA, HSC and DEFRA) enforcement priorities and how activities locally work towards meeting local authority corporate objectives and priorities.
-All plans link to the Best Value Performance Indicator for environmental health and trading standards (BV 166) which requires each service to be scored against a checklist of good enforcement practice.
 The guidance for completing each plan (issued by the FSA, HSC and DEFRA) states that it should be submitted to the appropriate member forum for approval.

 - 7. All plans must demonstrate that a local authority is providing core functions and an appropriate 'mix' of regulatory activities.
-The mix includes: - conducting inspections of premises to a risk based inspection programme to ensure compliance with legislation. - taking samples of food to ensure they are safe and correctly described. - investigating complaints - taking formal enforcement action (including prosecution) where necessary - providing an educational, promotional and advisory programme to raise standards - working in partnership with business and other enforcement agencies. - 8.
+The mix includes: - conducting inspections of premises to a risk based inspection programme to ensure compliance with legislation. - taking samples of food to ensure they are safe and correctly described. - investigating complaints. - taking formal enforcement action (including prosecution) where necessary. - providing an educational, promotional and advisory programme to raise standards. - working in partnership with business and other enforcement agencies. - 8.
 The plans are extensive in nature and their format prescriptive.
+They will be available on the council's web site during the week before the meeting and can be accessed through the Meeting agenda.

-They are available on Decision Making On Line on the council's website www.york.gov.uk or by contacting Sarah Kingston, Democracy Officer, by telephone on (01904) 552030, Fax: (01904) 551035 or by email on louise.cook@york.gov.uk.
-They can be found by calling
+Alternatively, copies can be obtained by contacting Catherine Clarke or Louise Cook, Democracy Officers, by telephone on (01904) 552030, Fax: (01904) 551035 or by email on catherine.clarke@york.gov.uk or louise.cook@york.gov.uk.